ExaWorks/psij-python/docs/development/tutorial_add_executor.rst

-What's missing?
+What's Missing?
 ---------------

 The biggest thing that was omitted was in the mustache template.
 A :py:class:`psij.Job` object contains lots of options which could be transcribed into the template (otherwise they will be ignored).
 Have a look at the docstrings for ``Job`` and at other templates in the PSI/J source code for examples.

 The _STATE_MAP given here is also not exhaustive: if PBS Pro qstat returns a different state for a job than what is in it, this will break.
 So make sure you deal with all the states of your batch scheduler, not just a few that seem obvious.

-How to distribute your executor
+How to Distribute Your Executor
 -------------------------------

 If you want to share your executor with others, here are two ways:

-i) you can make a python package and distribute that as an add-on without needing to interact with the psi/j project
+1. You can make a Python package and distribute that as an add-on without needing to interact with the PSI/J project.

-ii) you can make a pull request against the psi/j repo
+2. You can make a pull request against the PSI/J repo.